zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 > **Hypothesis**
 >
-> When we set the exporting/flush delay to a lower value (fex.
+> When we set the exporting/flush delay to a lower value (ex.
 1 second), we are improving the import latency for lower load scenarios without affecting the system negatively.

 We can define the following `unknowns`, that we want to explore further as well:

- * It is not clear how lower flush delay affects the system on higher load.
+ * It is not clear how lower flush delay affects the system on higher loads.
- * It is not clear how smaller values (under 1 seconds) for the flush delay affects the system, no matter of high or low load.
+ * It is not clear how smaller values (under 1 second) for the flush delay affect the system, no matter of high or low load.

 ### Expected

-1. When we set the exporting/flush delay to a lower value (fex.
+1. When we set the exporting/flush delay to a lower value (ex.
 1 second), we are improving the import latency for lower load scenarios without affecting the system negatively.
-2. When we set the exporting/flush delay to a lower value (fex.
+2. When we set the exporting/flush delay to a lower value (ex.
 1 second), we are improving the import latency for higher load scenarios, **but decreasing the import throughput**
 3. When we set the exporting/flush delay to a small value (under 1 second), we are affecting the import throughput negatively

 ### Actual